-After watching the movie a couple of months ago I picked up the book of Cloud Atlas a couple of weeks ago.
+After watching the movie a couple of months ago, I picked up the book Cloud Atlas a couple of weeks ago.
 I’m near finishing it now.
 It’s an interesting read and a bold story.
 It contains some virtuoso writing, and though some might consider it high-brow, it’s pretty easy reading.
-I have nothing to say against it except than I put it down I’m not sure that it’ll leave much trace in me.
+I have nothing to say against it except that I put it down.
+I’m not sure that it’ll leave many traces in me.
 I could be wrong – the last 80 odd pages might clinch it for me.

-I read a book called Gun Machine, by Warren Ellis.
+I read a book called Gun Machine by Warren Ellis.
 This was an excellent book of its kind, an enjoyable, quickly consumed bit of entertainment.
-The writing is skilful, but the reading of it is pretty much like the reading of something on holiday.
-Reading it you’re immersed, but when its finished, its gone.
+The writing is skilful, but reading it is pretty much like the reading of something on holiday.
+Reading it, you’re immersed, but when it’s finished, it’s gone.

 No-one Loves a Policeman sounded like it might be interesting.
 It was, culturally, but it had none of the atmosphere I was promised on the blurb.

-In the last month I finally completed a book I started reading years ago: The Sailor From Gibraltar, by Marguerite Duras.
+Last month, I finally completed a book I started reading years ago: The Sailor From Gibraltar, by Marguerite Duras.
 She’s an author I greatly admire, and there is a lot of great writing in this book, but it struggled to hold me.
-Towards the end I thought it got a bit weird, though this is not intended as a conventional novel.
+Towards the end, I thought it got a bit weird, though this is not intended as a conventional novel.
 It’s about obsession and aimlessness, detachment and alienation.

 Mario Puzo wrote the Godfather books, and so it was on that basis I picked up one of his books going cheap: The Dark Arena.
-It’s set in Germany just after WW2, centring on the occupying forces – and one in particular – and their relationship with the local Germans.
-It’s a shady story that feels true enough, but which also feels a bit dated.
-You can imagine it selling ok back in the time it was written – 1953 – but reading it now it seems archaic in some way.
-I read it in fits and starts, with neither pleasure or displeasure.
+It’s set in Germany after WW2, centring on the occupying forces – and one in particular – and their relationship with the local Germans.
+It’s a shady story that feels true enough but which also feels a bit dated.
+You can imagine it selling ok back when it was written – 1953 – but reading it now, it seems archaic in some way.
+I read it in fits and starts, with neither pleasure nor displeasure.

-Finally I read The E-Myth Revisited, by Michael Gerber.
-It’s one of those books you find in the business section of the bookshop, and is one of the cult books of its kind.
+Finally, I read The E-Myth Revisited by Michael Gerber.
+It’s one of those books you find in the business section of the bookshop and is one of the cult books of its kind.
 This is on one of my reading lists, so I caught up with it.
 It was apropos given that I’d just taken over a small business when I set about reading.
-I’m not a big fan of the folksy style of writing these help books, though I guess it helps digesting.
-Much of what I read here was eminently sensible, and more, but a lot I think I already knew.
+I’m not a big fan of the folksy style of writing these help books, though I guess it helps to digest.
+Much of what I read here was eminently sensible and more, but a lot I think I already knew.
 It was good to be reminded nonetheless, and it did prompt me to get more involved in the business – just as I needed to.